Text for the Estaleiro Book, Vila do Conde Workshop Series

 And then there is UHD, HDR and HFR, i.e. Ultra High Definition, High Dynamic Range and Higher Frame Rates.
 The recently standardized successor of HD goes to resolutions of 7680 by 4320 pixels.
 Well, I hope my eyes will hold up long enough to get some kind of improvement out of a 4K digital projection – at least when I’m forced to sit in the front rows of a huge theater.
 I don’t see the majority of cameras and lenses even for cinema production delivering enough actual resolution for 4k today.

 HDR as a special technique eventually will become obsolete because the sensors today allow for a dynamic range in a single exposure that was only possible with HDR a couple of years ago.
 And that trend is just going on and on.
 The higher frame rate I believe is more of a habit thing.
-Once the videogame-generation are the majority of cinemagoers they’ll be happy with 48 or 60fps shooting and projection.
+Once the videogame-generation is the majority of cinemagoers they’ll be happy with 48 or 60fps shooting and projection.
 But that won’t be for me.

 What I wouldn’t mind is to have the choice, maybe in editing, maybe in grading to smoothly select between the current framerate in a shot.
 When a pan was just too fast and shutters annoyingly I’d like to go up to a higher framerate without the audience noticing it.
 Then you could use this artistically again and separate between a clean superficial modern world playing back a 60fps and the juddering frantic 24fps world in a run-down place, to give a simple example.